 At Notre Dame, Fraga said his charge as the Professor in Transformative Latino Leadership is to establish a program that will inform, challenge, and inspire the next generation of leaders who choose to serve as advocates on behalf of Latino communities.
 In his advocacy for Latino communities, Fraga has helped to establish two two-way immersion programs at Catholic schools, most recently at Holy Cross Catholic School in South Bend, Indiana.

-The cost to attend Adelante is $375 per person, which includes all accommodations, meals, and materials at the summer conference.
+The cost to attend Adelante is $375 and includes all accommodations, meals, and materials at the summer conference.
 Participants will be responsible for their own travel.
+Please check back in January 2021 for more details.

 Please note, schools have been successful in securing and allocating Title II and III funding to underwrite these offerings.